 By Teachers, For Teachers

-The 2011-2012 school year is just around the corner.
+The new school year is just around the corner.
 My school year will be very different.
 It will be tough adjusting to life back in the classroom after being out of it for two years.
 There are several things that will take getting re-used to: duty schedule, lesson plans, grading papers, discipline, etc. But they are all expectations of being a teacher.

 Over the past two years I have learned a lot about integrating technology in the classroom, but I have also learned about my personal teaching philosophy and what it means to be a teacher.
 I recognized so many flaws in my teaching strategies when provided the opportunity to be on the outside looking in.
 I noticed damaging characteristics of my personality that interfered with my ability to enjoy being a teacher.
 Hopefully this coming school year will allow me to put in to practice all that I have learned and reflected on.

 One of the new strategies I learned about was utilizing social media in the classroom.
 My last year in the classroom, all these social media tools existed.
 They were there for me to use with students and parents, but no one was telling me how to use them.
 Through personal professional development, collaborating online with other teachers, and attending conferences, I learned so much about how to use these social media tools.
 This coming school year, I will be working at integrating a classroom Blog, Facebook Page, and Twitter Feed.

 Why all three?
 Because not every parent has a Twitter or Facebook account.
 Not every student has, or is permitted to have a Facebook Account.
 The blog allows me to easily share the same information with those students and parents who do not utilize social networking.
 You are probably thinking to yourself: "That sure is a lot of repeating information."
 Yeah, it is, but I can use a site like Twitterfeed, and have my blog posts automatically posted to the classroom Facebook and Twitter pages.
 Therefore I am really only updating one site, and if necessary I can post separately.